twilio/twilio-php/docs/index.rst

 Running the Tests
 >>>>>>>>>>>>>>>>>>>>>>>>>

 The unit tests depend on `Mockery <https://github.com/padraic/mockery>`_ and `PHPUnit <https://github.com/sebastianbergmann/phpunit>`_.
-First, install all the necessary pear channels (which is ridiculous)
+First, 'discover' all the necessary pear channels (which is ridiculous)

 .. code-block:: bash